CD Studio: JavaScript (PSAM3210)

 Debugging

-If you can remember from our earlier lecture, the word “bug” originated from when computers used vacuum tubes and actual insects would get stuck inside them, causing the computer to malfunction.
+If you can remember from our earlier lectures, the word “bug” originated from when computers used vacuum tubes and actual insects would get stuck inside them, causing the computer to malfunction.

 Nowadays, bugs refer to errors in our code that either cause it to not function as we expect/want or not even function at all.
 Debugging, is the process of solving those errors.